eyalz800/zpp_bits/README.md

 The type is then converted to bytes at compile time using (... wait for it) `zpp::bits::out` at compile time, so as long as your literal type is serializable according to the above, you can use it as a serialization id.
+The id is serialized to `std::array<std::byte, N>` however for 1, 2, 4, and 8 bytes its underlying type is `std::byte` `std::uint16_t`, `std::uin32_t` and `std::uint64_t` respectively for ease of use and efficiency.

 * If you want to serialize the variant without an id, or if you know that a variant is going to have a particular ID upon deserialize, you may do it using `zpp::bits::known_id` to wrap your variant: